 There are two dedicated spaces on every tram which have a help button and a blue stop request button at an appropriate height.
 By pressing this blue button, whilst on board the tram, you instantly signal to our drivers that you require additional time to alight.
 For your own safety please ensure that the wheelchair is positioned correctly in the specified bay with the back towards the backrest.

 There are 6 easily identifiable priority seats on each tram.
 If you are using a priority seat and you're asked to give up your seat by another customer who is less able to stand, your assistance would really help everyone on board.

 We welcome guide dogs and assist dogs on the tram.
 Our drivers monitor the CCTV cameras to be sure that all customers who want to get on and off the tram have done so and the doors are clear before closing the doors and setting off.

 The carriage of mobility scooters is currently being reviewed as part of an industry wide initiative to deliver a consistent set of regulations.
-At the present time all categories of mobility scooters are permitted to travel as long as they can safety board and exit the tram and then park in the wheelchair space.
+At the present time all categories of mobility scooters are permitted to travel as long as they can safely board and exit the tram and then park in the wheelchair space.
 The scooter should be positioned with the back against the backrest as shown in the diagram above.

 The layout of tram stop platforms